gabeweng/gabeweng.github.io/_posts/2020-06-26-google-colaboratory-tips.md

 It's a pretty common scenario that we have a bunch of cluttered untitled notebooks created when we try out temporary stuff on colab.

 ![Clutter of Untitled Notebooks in Colab](/images/colab-clutter.png){: .align-center}
-To solve this, you can bookmark the below link.
+To solve this, you can bookmark the link given below.
 It will open a special **scratch notebook** and any changes you make to that notebook are not saved to your main account.

 > [https://colab.research.google.com/notebooks/empty.ipynb](https://colab.research.google.com/notebooks/empty.ipynb)